MelchiorDahrk/Project-Atlas/README.md

 Mesh replacers are generally not compatible with AtlAd, unless the two have no overlap (not unlikely), or there is an available patch.

 [Project Atlas](https://www.nexusmods.com/morrowind/mods/45399) - AtlAd is an expansion, not a full replacement to PA, and they should be used together.
-AtlAd replaces three textures/BATs from PA (atlas_woodpoles.dds, tx_redoran_atlas.dds, and tx_redwall_atlas.dds) and should therefore win any overwrite conflicts with both PA and Intelligent Textures to make sure AtlAd's meshes appear correctly.
+AtlAd replaces four textures/BATs from PA (atlas_woodpoles.dds, tx_redoran_atlas.dds, tx_redwall_atlas.dds, and atlas_velothi.dds) and should therefore win any overwrite conflicts with both PA and Intelligent Textures to make sure AtlAd's meshes appear correctly.
 PA's optional smoothed meshes are not compatible.
 Install these individual options after AtlAd.
 PA's included wood pole texture replacer may not be compatible depending on your setup.
 Check your results in the Textures/ATL folder after you patch your texture atlases and see if it was improperly generated.
 AtlAd replaces most, but not all PA meshes.
 Patches made for PA will always work for AtlAd, however.